 The existence of art as a defined form and concept has a complex story, dating well back into human prehistory.
 By the time ancient civilizations flourished in Mesopotamia, Egypt, Greece, India, China, and elsewhere, art -painting, sculpture, poetry, music, architecture- existed abundantly.
-In the history of Western thought on art, there had been many advances and discussions of beauty in ancient philosophical writing.
+In the history of Western thought on art, there have been many advances and discussions of beauty in ancient philosophical writing.
 These discussions of beauty and their relation to art forms were not clearly defined or valued as a critical study.
 The study of art as a more defined form and the advancement of ideas about the aesthetic of art originated in the eighteenth century, becoming a distinct philosophical topic.
 In this section, I will evaluate the evolution of artistic style, aesthetics and the philosophy of art.
 The philosophy of art has promoted both the internal and external relationship of beauty, nature, and creation.

 The Beginning of Aesthetics in Art

 The eighteenth century was an era that promoted the concept of aesthetics and originated the topic of art and nature.
 During the first decades of modern philosophy, the term aesthetics arose as a valuable tool to understand taste, imagination, and natural beauty.
 The term “aesthetics” was created and defined, courtesy of Alexander Baumgarten in 1735.
-Baumgarten introduced a new approach of toward viewing art in his work “Aesthetica”.
+Baumgarten introduced a new approach toward viewing art in his work “Aesthetica”.
 He established a new critical approach in which art theorists became interested in the study-rather than mere creation- of the beauty and inspiration in nature, art, and other human artifacts.

 Baumgarten began a new discipline of understanding art through a moral rather than exclusively aesthetic framework.
 This approach did not focus on the features of the object that made them attractive but rather, attempted to understand the human reaction to art and what made these reactions possible.
-The creation of philosophy of aesthetics was thus, an attempt to characterize the collective or individual judgement that an object (art piece) is valued.
+The creation of the philosophy of aesthetics was thus, an attempt to characterize the collective or individual judgement that an object (art piece) is valued.
 Art criticism created a broader understanding of art as an experience or containing a special set of values that directly correlated to the concept of the aesthetic.

 Art before the Eighteenth Century

 Rococo as an art form arose in France at the turn of the 18th century, during the Enlightenment period.
 Rococo, originally inspired by Baroque art, diverted away from the symbolism of church and power.
-The Rococo art movement replaced the light and dark contrast to visualizing light as a central theme and depicting all forms of society, rather than a focus on the elite and divine.
-The following image is an example of Rococo art, where light is more present and the images are lighter as well, a picnic of love.
+The Rococo art movement replaced the light and dark contrast to visualizing light as a central theme and depicting all forms of society, rather than a focus on the elite and the divine.
+The following image is an example of Rococo art, where light is more present and the images are lighter as well as a picnic of love.

 The Artistic Revolution

 The Enlightenment in Europe was a period during the late eighteenth century through the early nineteenth century.
 A passion was aroused for ancient art and Renaissance, drawing from inspiration from classical artworks.
 New archeological discoveries encouraged an emphasis on historical significance and revival.
-One prominent development was the surveying and excavation in the mid 18th century of the anxiety Roman city Pompeii, buried by Mount Vesuvius in the 1st century.
+One prominent development was the surveying and excavation in the mid 18th century of the ancient Roman city Pompeii, buried by Mount Vesuvius in the 1st century.
 The unique portrayal of Roman and thus Greek history that was discovered there, reintroduced ancient art and excitement.
 Neoclassism stepped into a new and revolutionary role as a widespread movement in painting and other visual arts, beginning in the 1760s.
-The neoclassical art took the form of recent archeological relevance, basing a lot of its inspiration from Greek and Roman themes.
+The neoclassical art took the form of recent archeological relevance, basing a lot of its inspiration on Greek and Roman themes.
 Pierre-Jaques Volaire’s was one of the great eighteenth century artists who found inspiration in the eruption of Mount Vesuvius.
 The style illustrates the Neo-classical agenda, adhering historically classic techniques and themes.

 The Rise of Aesthetics in the Eighteenth Century

-The emergence of Neoclassical of art created a new philosophical discipline which began to view art in a radically different way.
-The reexamination of history, literature, painting, sculptures, and agriculture formed a basis for contemporary theorists concerned with finding the meaning and function of art.
+The emergence of Neoclassical art created a new philosophical discipline which began to view art in a radically different way.
+The reexamination of history, literature, painting, sculpture, and agriculture formed a basis for contemporary theorists concerned with finding the meaning and function of art.
 The enlightenment period put value on both new and old styles, but the functions of these differences created new questions about art creation and how it is valued.
 The biggest questions in philosophy ask what and why.

 The origin of aesthetic value recognized the topics of taste, imagination, and natural beauty as a basis for understanding aesthetic judgement and art experience.
 What is taste?
 Is there a standard of taste and beauty in art appreciation?
-What is the relation between one art form and another?
-The revolution of Neoclassical art opened a Pandoras Box of questions for eighteenth century thinkers.
+What is the relationship between one art form and another?
+The revolution of Neoclassical art opened a Pandora’s Box of questions for eighteenth century thinkers.
 The emergence of art perception placed a new aesthetic value on art and what it means to experience it.
 Pandoras box was a mythical legend in Greek and Roman history.
 The story goes that Pandora released all evil into the world by opening a forbidden vase.
 Bernard Picart was an exceptionally talented eighteenth century engraver.
 He embodies the beautiful tragedy of Pandora and her secret box through his sculpting.

 The Aesthetic Experience

 Aesthetic value exists not only in art.
 There are many examples of everyday things that illustrate the nature of an aesthetic.
-The decoration in a stylish cafe or a both visually appealing and tasteful meal could have aesthetic value.
+The decoration in a stylish cafe or both a visually appealing and tasteful meal could have aesthetic value.
 Consider sitting down to eat at a restaurant.
-The restaurant has soft jazz playing in the background, a candlelit dinner is in front of you and your food comes as both well decorated and delicious.
+The restaurant has soft jazz playing in the background, a candlelit dinner is in front of you and your food comes both well decorated and delicious.
 The aesthetic judgement is positive and pleasurable.
-The food and the music itself may not be aesthetic but the experience that these properties cause, and the value of these sensations are an aesthetic experience.
+The food and the music itself may not be aesthetic, but the experience that these properties cause, and the value of these sensations are an aesthetic experience.

 Aesthetic Theory and Judgment

 Aesthetic theory concerned shifts from examining whether or not art fits into traditional categories to explaining how art relates to man.
-The emphasis on historical value and variation of old and new styles, suggested that aesthetic appreciation is independent and self-sufficient.
+The emphasis on historical value and variation of old and new styles, suggests that aesthetic appreciation is independent and self-sufficient.
 The reimagination of taste occurred along with a shift in social, cultural, and economic systems.The eighteenth century saw a decline in the patronage system and a new direction for middle-class values; freedom.
 Freedom to create, freedom focused away from the church and hierarchy.
 The Enlightenment diversified the creation of art by allowing a more diverse spectrum of style and taste; the changes in society and the importance of a more fluid time frame was a defining factor in how philosophers understood art and its functions.

 The Aesthetic Value of Art

 The variety of art created over time has required a more fluid approach to artistic experience.
-Some art pieces may even depict ugliness such as the experience of war.
+Some art pieces may even depict ugliness, such as the experience of war.
 Pablo Picasso’s Guernica for example, is a collection of disturbing and even horrifying images of the Spanish Civil War of the 1930s.
 Viewing such a painting in itself, may not be a pleasurable experience, but the appreciation and context, connects the object with an art form.
-Philosophers of art have explored the importance of cognition and value in art, art can explain or commemorate an event or idea and present both knowledge and understanding.
-The theory of taste and recognizing the “rules” in artwork was thus both a a new and abstract dilemma.
+Philosophers of art have explored the importance of cognition and value in art.
+Art can explain or commemorate an event or idea and present both knowledge and understanding.
+The theory of taste and recognizing the “rules” in artwork was thus both a new and abstract dilemma.